ziggornif/picosv/README.md

 } as const satisfies SchemaType;
 ```

-Notice that the `as const statifies SchemaType` which will validate that our schema respects the type SchemaType.
+Notice that the `as const statifies SchemaType` will validate that our schema respects the type `SchemaType`.

 Then create your type :